Current Residency

 Hokianga has been deeply affected by European settlement – in particular deforestation of Kauri forests, with the impact still being felt in many ways today.
 Long-term ecological, social, and historical impacts of industrialization and the western mechanical approach to ‘unliving’ are evident everywhere.
 Can an artist aid in the re echantment of a small part of the world?
 It makes my heart sink, a challenge almost too enormous to contemplate – yet to do something is better than nothing at all.

 While researching regenerative agriculture, I decided to utilise my art practice as a way of note taking.
 By mending, sewing, dyeing, layered textured collages in an organic and instinctive way – this contemplative approach cements my learning in keeping with a sense of wonder.
 It takes longer, but the doing allows time for thinking and processing, taking hold in my mind, while the tactile, physical aspect means it is more embedded and integrated in a bodily way.
 Using the local natural environment as an extension of the studio, and in collaboration with the landscape, I intend to either create a land-based artwork – in the form of a mini food forest, or sculptural piece, in conjunction with textile-based artworks.
 A hanging piece stitched and felted, or both.
 Possibly an artist’s book illustrated with descriptions of local flora, of what is currently there and could potentially be there.
 It could include what I plant in the garden, preferably requiring minimal care by future artists with space in the book to be updated, notes or observations of their own to be added.
 The intention is to mend, sew and learn, creating new understandings of what it means to care for the environment in relation to the local area.
-Giving agency to plants and the soil, sewing (and sowing) the seeds of repair through the work.
-Seed paper quilts could be made to yield a garden for pollinators and other threatened species.
-Between writing this proposal and beginning the residency, I will have garnered further understanding and knowledge of regenerative ecology as well as ways to express this through my art practice - a personal, investigative journey that will continue, moving towards ecological literacy and reenchanting the world, one stitch at a time.

 Hokianga has been deeply affected by European settlement – in particular deforestation of Kauri forests, with the impact still being felt in many ways today.
 Long-term ecological, social, and historical impacts of industrialization and the western mechanical approach to ‘unliving’ are evident everywhere.
 Can an artist aid in the re echantment of a small part of the world?
 It makes my heart sink, a challenge almost too enormous to contemplate – yet to do something is better than nothing at all.

 While researching regenerative agriculture, I decided to utilise my art practice as a way of note taking.
 By mending, sewing, dyeing, layered textured collages in an organic and instinctive way – this contemplative approach cements my learning in keeping with a sense of wonder.
 It takes longer, but the doing allows time for thinking and processing, taking hold in my mind, while the tactile, physical aspect means it is more embedded and integrated in a bodily way.
 Using the local natural environment as an extension of the studio, and in collaboration with the landscape, I intend to either create a land-based artwork – in the form of a mini food forest, or sculptural piece, in conjunction with textile-based artworks.
 A hanging piece stitched and felted, or both.
 Possibly an artist’s book illustrated with descriptions of local flora, of what is currently there and could potentially be there.
 It could include what I plant in the garden, preferably requiring minimal care by future artists with space in the book to be updated, notes or observations of their own to be added.
 The intention is to mend, sew and learn, creating new understandings of what it means to care for the environment in relation to the local area.
-Giving agency to plants and the soil, sewing (and sowing) the seeds of repair through the work.
-Seed paper quilts could be made to yield a garden for pollinators and other threatened species.
-Between writing this proposal and beginning the residency, I will have garnered further understanding and knowledge of regenerative ecology as well as ways to express this through my art practice - a personal, investigative journey that will continue, moving towards ecological literacy and reenchanting the world, one stitch at a time.

 Garth Maxwell

-18 to 29 September 2023
+18 to 29 September 2023 & 3 to 17 December 2023

 Maxwell began working in commercial film industry on the 1984 feature Other Halves.
 During the 1980s, Maxwell had the opportunity to assist Peter Wells and Stewart Main in their editing suite.[7]